icopy-site/awesome/docs/awesome/awesome-testing.md

 - [Lessons Learned in Software Testing](https://amzn.to/2LTjM01) - One of the best books on Software Testing, broken into bite size lessons that are as applicable now as when it was published.
 - [UI is Communication](https://amzn.to/2vbiALY) - How to make intuitive User Interfaces (UI and Usability Testing).
 - [Thinking, Fast and Slow](https://amzn.to/2vcjasX) - About how we make decisions and how to run experiments (experiments == tests).
+- [Testing JavaScript Applications](https://www.manning.com/books/testing-javascript-applications) - A book about JavaScript testing tools and techniques for developers.

 ## Training (Includes developer training for automation testers)
 - [Learn to Code](https://github.com/karlhorky/learn-to-program) - Another awesome list for developer training